 Looks like your cart is empty.
 Compare Travel Backpacks

 Worst part is, according to one reviewer, you only get the full 40L size when you expand the North Face Overhaul.
 At that point, he says, “it may no longer be carry on size.”
-Cue the sad violin strings.

-But, really, you shouldn’t have to do that.
+But you shouldn’t have to do that.
 Because your travel backpack should be the best of two worlds: maneuverability of a backpack and packing ease of a suitcase.

 In other words, your travel backpack should be like the Setout Backpack.